Synkevych/flexpart-on-openstack/flexpart_Installing.md

 # prefix indicates where the library will be installed after you type - make install

 make

+# if your configuration was wrong and you need to change it before rerun make, run
+make clean
+# if the installation configuration was successful then:
 make check
 sudo make install
 ```